llm-bible/llm-bible.github.io/_publications/jiao2024gradable.markdown

 bibkey: jiao2024gradable
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2401.09984"}
-tags: ['Training Techniques', 'Model Architecture', 'GPT', 'Prompting', 'Pre-Training', 'Applications']
+tags: ['Pre-Training', 'GPT', 'Applications', 'Model Architecture', 'Training Techniques', 'Prompting']
 ---
 ChatGPT, as a language model based on large-scale pre-training, has exerted a profound influence on the domain of machine translation.
 In ChatGPT, a "Prompt"